 Learn about Antarctica and the Southern Ocean in terms of their ecosystem, and human impacts such as fishing and climate change.

-Celebrate International Antarctica Day (1 December) and learn more about the Southern Ocean, the history of Antarctic harvesting, Krill and Antarctic fisheries.
+- learn more about the Southern Ocean, the history of Antarctic harvesting, krill and Antarctic fisheries.

-The following resources have been developed in partnership with the International Antarctic Centre.
+NOTE: Some of these resources were developed in partnership with the International Antarctic Centre.

 Krill, Whales, Food Webs & the Antarctic Krill Fishery